yjyao/practical-python/Notes/02_Working_with_data/05_Collections.md

 >>>
 ```

-Let’s grab another portfolio of stocks and make a new Counter:
+Let's grab another portfolio of stocks and make a new Counter:

 ```python
 >>> portfolio2 = read_portfolio('Data/portfolio2.csv')